 Pre-commit, headless testing doesn’t only have a place in post-release testing.
 It can be used to run sanity checks to verify the functioning of particular parts of the application, or even record a timeline of changes to any part of the app.

 Headless testing is meant for running functional tests, and integration tests where a person doesn’t need to see the test running.
-However, during the process, some tests that fail may require further testing and
+However, during the process, some tests that fail may require further testing and closer review of the features under test.
+In these cases, headless testing can be used effectively along with traditional testing.
+While headless testing provides screenshots, traditional automated tests can give you videos of each step with more details.
+By using this combination, you can drive greater efficiency in your overall testing strategy.

 In conclusion, headless testing has long been overlooked as a hack-job to generate screenshots of applications automatically.
 However, with the advent of Kubernetes and GitOps, headless testing is taking on a new prominence in the CI/CD pipeline.
 By enabling testing early in the pipeline, and making tests faster, headless testing helps ship quality code faster.